megnergit/Wildfire_Consideration_W1/README.md

 ## 4. Satellites and Projects

-What kind satellites are available as a resource for the wildfire detection?
-It is by no means easy to get a good overview of the current and the historical missions that have long lineage by now.
+What kind satellites are available as a resource of the wildfire detection?
+It is by no means simple to get a good overview of the current and the historical missions that have long lineage by now.
-We need the following information below for each.
+We needed the following informations  for each.

 - name
 - start of operation/ end of operation /if it is in operation